 - Review the log files and traces at the time of the problem to try to determine the source of the problem.

-- Use IBM Support Assistant to search for known problems in the information center, forums, and technotes.
+- Use IBM Support Assistant to search for known problems in the product documentation, forums, and technotes.

 - If you cannot find related problems or cannot solve the problem, send the information you have collected to IBM by following the instructions in Exchanging Information with IBM Technical Support.